GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 allocate an appropriate buffer.
 If :code:`data` or :code:`device_data` is provided, the consistency of the parameters with the buffers is validated.

-If the field is not 3-D, as indicated by :code:`axes`, the length of parameters :code:`default_origin` and :code:`shape`, may either be of length 3 or of the actual dimension of the storage.
+If the field is not 3-D, as indicated by :code:`axes`, the length of parameters :code:`aligned_index` and :code:`shape`, may either be of length 3 or of the actual dimension of the storage, where the not needed entries are ignored in the latter case.

 We further expose the :code:`Storage` base class, mainly to enable type checking.
 It can alternatively be used in the same way as :code:`storage` to initialize storages.
 On the other hand, constructors of the derived, hardware-specific